cbarbr/ws_fpga/README.md

 FPGA-Based Systolic Array Accelerator for GEMM Operations

+This was a class project for EECS 570 Parallel Computing Architecture Fall 2025

 This project was built for Vivado 2025.1 and uses a build script avoid storing project information on the repo.

 It targets a Digilent Arty-A7 dev board.
 Board files for installation into Vivado can be found on Digilent's website.
 Vivado must have Artix-7 FPGA devices installed as well.